vektor-inc/slide/wca2023_speak.md

 </style>

 Probably

-many theme & custom block developers are facing this issue?
+Many theme & custom block developers are facing this issue?

 However,

-it is inevitable in the evolution of WordPress.
+It is inevitable in the evolution of WordPress.

 <div class="bg-kao bg-kao--left" style="bottom:10px">
 |Ｔ－Ｔ）.oO（ I know ）